-If you don't have the time or resource to run your own analysis, Smee & Ford's Legacy Spotlight can help you identify the profile of a typical legator.
+If you don't have the time or resource to run your own analysis, Smee & Ford can help you identify the profile of a typical legator.

 3. Identify your legacy prospects

 Once you have defined your 'typical' legator, use this data to segment your donor database to identify those supporters who fit the profile.